European Highlights By Train In 3 Weeks

 European Highlights Days 14 – 17: Bremen & Berlin, Germany

 Head back to Germany and spend five days on the train through Europe in Bremen, Berlin, and Dresden.
-One day for Bremen, visiting its many museums and galleries such as the Bremen Overseas Museum.
+One day for Bremen (in the picture below), visiting its many museums and galleries such as the Bremen Overseas Museum.
 It’s a port city, Bremerhaven is where to enjoy fresh seafood and learn about a fascinating harbor history.

 Berlin will need three days of immersion.
 Berlin has a reputation for being the ‘city that never sleeps’.
 Take advantage of its vibrancy!
 Nights are for revelry and days are for cultural pursuits.